 The High Representative will also be speaking tomorrow at the assembly of the BiH Foreign Trade Chamber.
 Among other things he will point out that BiH is enjoying strong export growth despite the slow pace of progress in improving the business environment, despite inadequate administrative support for exporters and despite a physical and transport infrastructure desperately in need of upgrade.
-He will highlight the fact that the economy is growing at a steady and substantial rate and so are exports - so imagine what could be achieved, in terms of creating jobs and raising living standards, if the political authorities were to listen to the people who run businesses and start enacting and implementing economic reforms with visible urgency and commitment.
+He will highlight the fact that the economy is growing at a steady and substantial rate and so are exports - so imagine what could be achieved, in terms of creating jobs and raising living standards, if the states and so are exports of the states and so are exports and raising living standards, if the states and so are exports of the states and so are exports and raising living standards, if the states and so are exports are provided by the solution standards are pr political authorities were to listen to the people who run businesses and start enacting and implementing economic reforms with visible urgency and commitment.